Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    If you have an AMD processor you can choose to download a pre-made VM that is created weekly OR you can create the VM from scratch (which will take substantially more time).
-If you have an ARM chip (e.g., the Apple Silicon Mac M1/M2/M3), you must create the VM from scratch.
+If you have an ARM chip (such as Apple M-series), you must create the VM from scratch.